 The guys and gals serving as Pace Leaders are very experienced and know their pace well.
 Sometimes at the start it’s crowded and may take a couple of miles to settle into a steady pace.
 Most importantly, they won’t take you out too fast and burn up all your energy early on.

 About 30 minutes before the start we’ll be assembling in the starting area.
 Each Pacer will be holding up their pace sign so when you see it go and join up with the group.
 About 15 minutes before the start the Pacer will give you some last-minute instructions about running with the group.
 They will talk about the course, what to do if you need a break, and how to make it through the water stops.
 We will be wearing our bright Pace Team uniforms.
 Now is the time to ask any last-minute questions you may have.

 The Pacer will usually slow down or walk through the water stops.
 Listen for this information during the last minute instructions.

 You can use the Pace Leader as a guide even if you’re using the run-walk method.
 You will be meeting up with the Pace Leader regularly throughout the marathon, running ahead and then walking behind.

 No you don’t.
 However, if you feel great at the start of the race that’s normal and you should stay with the group through the halfway point.
 Then you can consult with the group leader on an appropriate strategy for the second half of the race.
 If you’re not having a great day then slow down, take some walking breaks and work your way to the finish line.
 If you’re trying to hit a PR, the best advice we can give you is to stick next to your pace leader for the whole race.

 Yes.
-Each pace group will have one leader and they will run the entire 26.2 or 13.1 miles.
+Each pace group will have one leader and they will run the entire 13.1 miles.
 You won’t be abandoned or handed off to a newcomer in the middle of the race.
 We’ll stick with you from start to finish.